PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - When complete, you will see a list of outputs.
 Copy these locally so you can reference them in later steps

-- If you do get an error, first try to run `terraform apply` again to finish update of any pending resources
+- If you do get an error, first try to run `terraform apply` again to finish update of any pending resources.
+Notify lab instructor if there are still issues.

 > &#8505; You can also come back to this directory in CloudShell later and run `terraform output` to view this information

-## 3.9.
+## 3.10.
 Inspect deployed resources

 All resources are now created in AWS, but it will be around 10 minutes until VM-Series are fully initialized and bootstrapped.